Core Concepts

 To identify what an Object can and cannot do, we define an attribute called Object Type, or simply Type.
 A Type is not enough to uniquely identify an Object, but it defines the set of operations that can be performed with or on it.
 The following types are defined:

 An Authentication Key is one of the most fundamental Objects there are.
-Authentication Keys can be used to establish a Session with a device.
+Authentication Keys are used to establish an encrypted Session with the device.
 See Create and Authenticate a Session.
 An Authentication Key is basically two long-lived AES keys: an encryption key and a MAC key.
 When establishing a Session, the long-lived keys are used to generate three session keys:

 The session keys are temporary and are destroyed when the Session is no longer in use.